smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Full Outer Join.md

 You can use a FULL OUTER JOIN to find the symetric difference of two datasets using the ISNULL function.

-This SQL statement returns the records that are in Table A but not in Table B, and the records in TAble B that are not in Table A.  This query returns two NULL markers as NULLs are neither equal to or not equal to each other, they are unkown.
+This SQL statement returns the records that are in Table A but not in Table B along with the records in Table B that are not in Table A.  This is known in set theory as the symetric difference.
+The result set will include two NULL markers as NULLs are neither equal to nor not equal to each other, they are unkown.

 ```sql
 SELECT  ISNULL(a.ID, b.ID) AS ID,